 The drawback to buying from these retailers is that they tend only to carry the most popular brands, and prescriptions that are not carried have to be ordered.

 Big warehouses like Costco and Sam’s Club have optical departments similar to those you find in the optical chains.
 They usually have an ECP on site, along with a wide variety of lenses, longer hours of operation, and the convenience of purchasing and receiving your lenses that day.

 Where Not to Buy Your Contacts

-If you find an online site you think is illegally selling contact lenses over the internet, you should definitely report it to FDA or FTC or, if you don’t get the exact lenses you ordered, you should report the problem directly to the company that supplied them.
+If you find a web site you think is illegally selling contact lenses, you should definitely report it to FDA or FTC.
+If you do not get the exact lenses you ordered, you should report the problem directly to the company that supplied them.

 - Your name

 - Examination date